 No fish should knowingly be exposed to poor water quality as it compromises its welfare, but many first fish in new aquariums are unknowingly exposed to levels of ammonia and nitrite.
 If detected and dealt with early, hardy fish should survive it, whereas a sensitive fish may succumb within 24 hours.
 Poor water quality is the biggest killer of aquarium fish so if your fish look unhealthy or die, the first thing you should do is test the water for ammonia and nitrite.

-Hardy community fish
+Hardy community fish for beginners

 Known as Zebrafish in America, they are even studied in science as it's believed they can regrow their own hearts!
 So tanks large or small, new or mature, tropical, soft water, hard water or even unheated, Zebra danios are super hardy fish and highly recommended.